elastic/k8s-integration-infra/README.md

 The above command will create 10 namespaces and deploy one demo nginx deployment in each one with as many 20 replicas as indicated in the `deployments` flag.
 Each pod will have 4 labels and 4 annotations.

+By default, no logs are being produced.
+If you want your pods to create logs run stress_test tool with --logs argument:

+` ./stress_test_k8s --kubeconfig=/Users/andreasgkizas/.kube/config --deployments=1 --namespaces=2 --podlabels=2 --podannotations=2 --logs --periodoflogs 2`

+--Periodoflogs (in sec): Default value is 1 sec

 ### Helper es_bench script (TSDB use case only)
 ####Prerequisite: Existence of 2 Elasticsearch Clusters.
 One with metricbeat index TSDB enabled and one without.